bhatiashivam/bootstrapLandingPage/README.md

 # bootstrapLandingPage
-Tinddog - Find love for your dogs
+Tindog - Find love for your dogs